by Will Watts

 dialog, and un-checking the "Stop on Delphi

-Exceptions"
+Exceptions" option.

 One often needs to do some common preparation before running a